stpraha/SSD_Light/README.md

 `--restore` is an optional that you can continue previous training.<br>
 batch_size, model_path, learning_rate, epochs are also caon be changed.<br>
 Look run.py and train_ssd.py for details<br>
+Your own data must be `VOC2007 like`.
+To change FDDB dataset to VOC like, you can see [my other project](https://github.com/stpraha/FDDB2VOClike).

 Example
 -------